 To decide if a patient needs a personal trainer or physical therapist, take into account their fitness level, their health (if their bones or muscles are injured), and their goals (fitness or rehabilitation).

-Contact an AlterG representative today to learn more about how the Anti-Gravity Treadmill can help treat your active senior patients who require more support but still need cardio, strength, and flexibility training.
+Contact an AlterG representative today to learn more about how Anti-Gravity Treadmill technology can help treat your active senior patients who require more support but still need cardio, strength, and flexibility training.